earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral04-calculate-ndvi-naip-vegetation-indices-R.md

               overwrite = TRUE)  # OPTIONAL - be careful.
 This will OVERWRITE previous files.
 ```

-## Faster Raster Calculations With the Overlay Function
+## Faster Raster Calculations with the Overlay Function

-We can perform raster calculations using raster math as we did above.
+You can perform raster calculations using raster math as you did above.
 However,
 it's much more efficient and faster to use the `overlay()` function in `R`.
-To use the overlay function we provide `R`.
+To use the overlay function you provide `R` with:

-1. The bands or raster layers that we want it to use for some calculation.
+1. The bands or raster layers that you want it to use for some calculation.
-2. A **FUN**ction that we create or provide that we want to run on those bands.
+2. A function that you create or provide that you want to run on those bands.

-Let's look at an example below where we simply subtract two layers using `overlay()`.
+Let's look at an example below where you simply subtract two layers using `overlay()`.
 You could use this same function to subtract rasters (like you did to create
-the canopy height models and the different rasters in week 3.)
+the canopy height models and the different rasters in week 3).